Rahulshah3006/Project_AX/README.md

 ### Download the Datasets

-To download the training and testing data, run the following commands in your terminal:
+To download the training and testing data, run the following commands in your VScode / colab block:

 ```bash
 # Download the training data